apache/cordova-docs/docs/en/edge/cordova/compass/compass.md

 ### Bada

-    No permissions required.
+    No permissions are required.

 ### BlackBerry WebWorks

-    No permissions required.
+    No permissions are required.

 ### iOS